top of page

 Gentlemen!
 The feasibility of cardiorrhaphy no longer remains in doubt.
 I need not fear any objections as to its propriety; the operation not only was lifesaving, but prevented the subsequent development of constrictive pericarditis.
 I trust that this case will not remain a curiosity, but rather, that the field of cardiac surgery will be further investigated.
 Let me speak once more my conviction that by means of the cardiorrhaphy, many lives can be saved that were previously counted as lost

-This was the beginning of cardiac surgery, and it was the 9th of September,1896.
+This was the beginning of cardiac surgery and the 9th of September,1896.

 Less than a year after Rehn's surgery, sternotomy for accessing the heart was suggested by the then director of the prestigious Lancet journal, Dr. Herbert Milton.
 He realized that no fancy imaginative process had any role in cardiac surgery and a practical approach to suit the situation as it presented.
 To quote him: "